 We aim to provide the right level of reintegration support to each individual so that those with the greatest need get the most help.

 Younger people (up to 24 years) warrant our special effort.
 The earlier we can get them on a pathway out of offending, the greater our success in reducing re-offending.
 Some people serving long sentences may be eligible to move into special reintegration units where they have increased responsibility and some independence before they are released.
 With support from skilled community providers, these prisoners learn how to care for themselves and practise the skills they have learned in prison to change their behaviour.
 We also support people who have spent a short time in custody to ease their return to the community.
 Community providers work with individuals to help arrange the support they need before and immediately after they leave prison.

 Planning to stay crime-free

-Helping to plan for their own reintegration gives offenders confidence and self-reliance.
+Helping to plan for their own reintegration gives people confidence and self-reliance.

 Successful reintegration requires careful planning.
-Some offenders need more support than others, and many will be subject to conditions designed to keep them and the community safe.
+Some people in our care need more support than others, and many will be subject to conditions designed to keep them and the community safe.

 Corrections staff work together to help offenders plan for their reintegration.
 They look at:

 It’s all about teamwork: The more positive relationships people in our care have in their lives, the better their chances of settling back into their community.

 Our reintegration partners range from dedicated volunteers to contracted service providers.
 Some provide practical support like clothing and advocacy, while others offer ongoing motivation and moral support.
 We also work with: